glotchimo/ergal/README.md

 Hooray!
 Now we can do whatever we want with our cleaned up and easy-to-work-with dictionary of response data.

+### Ergal CLI
+You can also now use the Ergal CLI:

+    $ python -m ergal.cli

 Contribution
 ------------